-Snap!
-You’re frozen: Ontario and Quebec’s warm day will take a chilly turn tonight
+So much for spring: Cold snap looms for Ontario, Quebec

 After days of above-zero temperatures, Central Canada is due for a major cold snap tonight.
-Environment Canada’s forecasts for major cities predict drops of 20 degrees or more:
+Environment Canada’s forecasts for Ontario and Quebec predict drops of 20 degrees or more:

 Toronto issued an extreme cold weather alert on Tuesday, which allows city officials to deploy extra shelter beds and street outreach for homeless people.